FANZ

 Overview metrics

-Enrollments, emails delivered, conversions, attributed revenue, opens, clicks, skipped, and failed.
+Total enrollments, emails delivered, conversions, attributed revenue, opens, clicks, emails skipped, and emails failed.

 Step performance